attrams/shopily/README.md

 # shopily

-This e-commerce platform is a full-featured web application that allows users to browse products, add them to their cart, and make purchases.
-In addition to these standard e-commerce capabilities, our platform includes a blog section where we publish articles, guides, and news about our products and related topics.
-This integration aims to enrich the customer's shopping experience, offering them a one-stop solution for both their shopping needs and their quest for information.
+This e-commerce platform is a web application that allows users to browse products, add them to their cart, and make purchases.
+In addition to these standard e-commerce capabilities, this webapp includes a blog section with articles, guides, and news about our products and related topics.

 ## Features